BirdeeHub/make_minesweeper_tutorial/app/README.md

 You should read HowToCodeJava.txt in src/MySweep first if you are a beginner in java and then return here for reference when needed later.

 Main game window is in charge of action listeners and the menu bar and scrolling.
-And being the window.
+And being the window for the main game.

 It contains an instance of the Grid class

 Grid is a panel containing the grid of buttons for the board.